fabrimafe/DSBtimecourse/README.md

 ```
 ./timeseriesbootstraps.R -i test/timecourse_RNP_Psy1.txt -o test/bootstraps -n 10
 ```
+Note that calculating uncertainty through a bootstrap is advisable as it accounts additional uncertainty that is not simply due to the random sampling of reads compared to the likelihood-based method, i.e. overdispersion in the binomial sampling of reads.
+Use --help to get information on additional bootstrapping procedures, which can be specified with flag -m.

 ### 4) plotting and summarizing
 The program plot_bootstraps.R print flows and plots trajectories and induction curves.
 It can be run individually on a single time course or bootstrap or on mean-data+boostraps.
 In the former case likelihood-ratio based confidence intervals are used, in the latter bootstrap based confidence intervals.
 Use